quanterall/HaskellMaterials/basics/03-effectful.md

 These can be the building blocks that our program uses behind the scenes in order to actually do something in the end.

-## IO t
+## IO a

 So what happens when we want to use functions that do effectful things but we also want to use their return values?
-Well, their function signatures are going to have `IO t` at the end, where `t` stands in for any type you might be interested in.
+Well, their function signatures are going to have `IO a` at the end, where `a` stands in for any type you might be interested in.
 An example:

 ```haskell